Rhythm Heaven: Rhythm Heaven (DS) (2008)

-Rhythm Heaven, known as Rhythm Tengoku Gold in Japan, Rhythm Paradise in PAL regions, and Rhythm Sesang in Korea, is the second entry to the Rhythm Heaven series.
+Rhythm Heaven, known as Rhythm Tengoku Gold in Japan, Rhythm Paradise in PAL regions, and Rhythm World in Korea, is the second entry to the Rhythm Heaven series.
 This game is the first localized version of the series, releasing in Japan on July 31, 2008, and releasing in North America, Europe, Australia and Korea throughout 2009 on the Nintendo DS.
 There are 50 Rhythm Games, 10 sets of 5, including 1 remix per set.
 The game also includes 6 Endless Games (one of which was adapted from a regular Rhythm Game), and 7 Rhythm Toys.
 Instead of using traditional control methods such as buttons, the game opts to use the DS touch screen as a control method.
 Players can flick, tap, and slide the stylus on the touch screen to control the game.

 Rhythm Heaven Fever (2011)

-Rhythm Heaven Fever, known as Minna No Rhythm Tengoku in Japan, Beat The Beat: Rhythm Paradise in PAL regions, and Rhythm Sesang Wii in Korea, is the third entry to the Rhythm Heaven series, released on the Wii.
+Rhythm Heaven Fever, known as Minna No Rhythm Tengoku in Japan, Beat The Beat: Rhythm Paradise in PAL regions, and Rhythm World Wii in Korea, is the third entry to the Rhythm Heaven series, released on the Wii.
 This game released in Japan on July 21, 2011, and releasing in other countries throughout 2012.
 This game introduces the concept of holding and pressing two buttons at once; in this case the Wii Remote's A and B buttons.
 Players alternate pressing either the A button only, pressing both the A and B buttons, or alternating between the two control methods.
 Similar to the previous game, there are 50 Rhythm Games in total, with 10 of them being remixes.
 It also has a two-player mode, containing 8 Rhythm Games modified to accommodate a second player.
 There are 5 Endless Games, including an Endless Remix, 5 two-player Endless Games (one of which as adapted from a regular Rhythm Game), 4 Rhythm Toys, and 5 extra Rhythm Games brought back from Rhythm Tengoku.
 This game was also later digitally released on the Nintendo Wii U's eShop as a Wii Virtual Console title in 2016.